Adelaide's Outer Ring Route capacity

 Adelaide’s Outer Ring Route includes six corridors that operate as the key freight route connecting the South Eastern Freeway, the Port of Adelaide, the Adelaide Airport, and intermodal terminals in northern Adelaide.

 The North–South Corridor section of the Ring Route lies to the west of Adelaide CBD.
-The Infrastructure Priority List separately includes a Priority Initiative for Adelaide North–South Corridor Upgrade (remaining sections).
+The Infrastructure Priority List separately includes a proposal for Adelaide North–South Corridor Upgrade (remaining sections).

 In 2019, delays on the most congested sections of the Outer Ring Route increased travel times by more than 25%.